peterkelly/Texpad-API/Readme.md

         }
     }

+###### BibTeX

+BibTeX will not be run by default, but if you set the request's `shouldBibtex` flag to true, it will be executed.

+    reqest.shouldBibtex = YES

+The document will be typeset three times with one Bibtex run to ensure that references are correctly resolved (LaTeX, BibTeX, LaTeX, LaTeX).

 ### Full Documentation

 The most detailed, and up to date, documentation is available in the header files of the framework in Doxygen format.